Back to Info and Examples for Accessibility Insights for Web

 Note: Make sure the HTML checkbox is provided with a role and is keyboard accessible.

-, you may need to change the role of the parent table
+For tr elements and where the role is a row, you may need to change the role of the parent table or grid to a treegrid.

 Example